 Recharge Respite Grant

 The Recharge Respite Grant is a one-time grant of 50 hours of respite care to be used within 3 months of being awarded.
 If awarded a Recharge Respite Grant, upon completion of this grant, applicants are able to reapply for another grant if needed.
-This grant is designed to provide respite to family caregivers that need to take time to personally recharge and focus on themselves.
+This grant is designed to provide respite to family Care Professionals that need to take time to personally recharge and focus on themselves.

 Extended Relief Respite Grant

 The Extended Relief Respite Grant is a six-month grant of 25 hours of respite care per week for six months (24 weeks).
 Upon completion of this grant, applicants are able to reapply for another grant if needed.
-This grant is designed to provide extended respite to family caregivers who need to take time to focus on their personal and professional lives.
+This grant is designed to provide extended respite to family Care Professionals who need to take time to focus on their personal and professional lives.

 Due to limited funding, there are a limited number of Extended Relief Grants available.
 The review committee will award grants based on available funding and need.